wp-plugins/wp-miniaudioplayer/wp-miniaudioplayer/readme.txt

 == Changelog ==

 = 1.7.1 =
-* New option: You can now choose if the audio icon in the player should mute/unmute or just play the audio.
+* New option: You can now choose if the speaker icon in the player should mute/unmute or just play the audio.

 = 1.7.0 =
 * New option: If the "Replace the default WP media player" is checked you can now choose to show or hide the filename inside the player.